Azure/postgres-entra-auth/python/README.md

 ## SQLAlchemy Integration

 SQLAlchemy integration uses psycopg3 as the backend driver with automatic Entra ID authentication through event listeners.

+> **For more information**: See SQLAlchemy's documentation on [controlling how parameters are passed to the DBAPI connect function](https://docs.sqlalchemy.org/en/20/core/engines.html#controlling-how-parameters-are-passed-to-the-dbapi-connect-function).

 ### Installation
 ```bash